 Trying to see whether SOC 1 or SOC 2 is right for you?

-Let’s start with SOC 1 – this audit report focuses on internal controls related to financial reporting, so think of it as your financial information bodyguard.
+Let’s start with SOC 1 – this audit report focuses on internal controls related to financial reporting, and it aligns with the SSAE 18 standard, so think of it as your financial information bodyguard.
 SOC 1 tests if your internal controls meet the identified control objectives.

 On the other hand, we have SOC 2 – this audit report focuses more broadly on security, availability, confidentiality, processing integrity, and privacy.
 SOC 2 identifies and tests controls that meet these criteria.
 In simpler terms, think of it as your trusted data knight in shining armor – ready to fight off any digital dragons that come its way.